-Adidas imports sport shoes on 30 March 2015 and the shoes are kept in the bonded warehouse at Port Klang They were released from customs control on 5 April 2015 and Adidas has to account for GST on the that importation.
+Adidas imports sport shoes on 30 March 2015 and the shoes are kept in the bonded warehouse in Port Klang.
+They were released from customs control on 5 April 2015 and Adidas has to account for GST on that importation.